IRS Forms

 What “Itemized” Actually Means on Schedule A

-You must list each contributor whose aggregate contributions during the calendar year, as of the end of this reporting period, are at least 200, and if any of those contributions were accepted during this period.
+You must list each contributor whose aggregate contributions during the calendar year, as of the end of this reporting period, are more than $200, and if any of those contributions were accepted during this period.
 In-kind contributions count at fair market value.
 For smaller donors, you add one entry labeled “Aggregate below Threshold” with the total amount for all such contributions.

 What Schedule B Requires